Animal Profile

 RECOMMENDATIONS:: No other cats OR multi-cat home with adopters experienced with introducing new cats,Adult only home

-Recommendations comments:: Winter has been repeatedly observed to escalate when she hears/sees other cats in the room during kennel cleanings.
-Although the behavior team cannot predict if these behaviors are shelter-specific, the behavior team is recommending that Winter goes to a home with no other cats at this time.
+Recommendations comments:: Although Winter has previously lived with children and was noted to be fine with them, due to the nature of her previous bite/scratch incident in which she scratched after she was sniffing the toddler's shoes - the behavior team recommends she goes to an adult-only home.
+Winter has been repeatedly observed to escalate when she hears/sees other cats in the room during kennel cleanings.
+Although the behavior team cannot predict if these behaviors are shelter-specific, the behavior team is recommending that Winter goes to a single-pet home.